 Exercise is a type of physical activity that's planned and structured.
 Lifting weights, taking an aerobics class, and playing on a sports team are examples of exercise.

 Physical activity is good for many parts of your body.
 This article focuses on the benefits of physical activity for your heart and lungs.
-The article also provides tips for getting started and staying active, and it discusses physical activity as part of a heart healthy lifestyle.
+The article also provides tips for getting started and staying active.
+Physical activity is one part of a heart-healthy lifestyle.
+A heart-healthy lifestyle also involves following a heart-healthy eating, aiming for a healthy weight, managing stress, and quitting smoking.

 Being physically active is one of the best ways to keep your heart and lungs healthy.
 Following a healthy diet and not smoking are other important ways to keep your heart and lungs healthy.